irlnathan/s-assoc-docs/associations2.md

 - an order can have many items -- an item can be in many orders
 - a doctor, sees many patients; a patient sees many doctors.

 For my **sailsPeople** _project_ I'm going to add a new _model_ called **sailsTeam**.
-Each _User_ can have many _sailTeams_ and each _sailsTeam_ can have many _Users_.
+Each _User_ can have many _sailsTeams_ and each _sailsTeam_ can have many _Users_.

 ###Configuring the Model: a many-to-many association
->**Task:** Configure the _User_ model so that each user _record_ can be assocated with one or more sailsTeam _records_ through an _association attribute_ called **sailsTeams**, with an _association type_ of collection.
-Configure the _sailsTeam_ model so that each sailsTeam _record_ can be associated with one or more user _records_ through an _association attribute_ called **members*, with an _association type_ of collection.
+>**Task:** Configure the _User_ model so that each user _record_ can be assocated with one or more sailsTeam _records_ through an _association attribute_ called **sailsTeams**.
+The _association type_ will be collection.
+Configure the _sailsTeam_ model so that each sailsTeam _record_ can be associated with one or more user _records_ through an _association attribute_ called **members**.
+The _association type_ will be collection.

-I'll configure the _User_ model with a new _association attribute_ called-- **sailsTeams** to represent which (if any) _sailsTeam_ the _User_ belongs.
-I'll also create another _model_ called -- **SailsTeam** to track the teams.
-Within this _model_ I'll create a new _association attribute_ called-- **members** to represent the _Users_ that are members of the team.
+I'll create _model_ called -- **SailsTeam** to track the sales teams.
+Within this _model_ I'll create a new _association attribute_ called-- **members** to represent the _Users_ that comprise the sales team.
+Finally, I'll configure the _User_ model with a new _association attribute_ called-- **sailsTeams** to represent which (if any) _sailsTeam_ the _User_ belongs.

 <img src="http://i.imgur.com/wpBg8Dv.jpg" />

-Although sails abstracts the complexity away from you, I find it helpful to dig deeper in order to make a more informed decision of how you configure your associations.
+Although sails abstracts the complexity away from me, I find it helpful to dig deeper in order to make a more informed decision of how I configure my associations.
 The number of models comprising this many-to-many relationship might be surprising.
 In this configuration we have two join or junctions models -- one for the relationship betwen _Users_ to _SailsTeam_ and between _SailsTeam_ to _Users_.
 In a bit, I'll show how I can make one slight change to the configuration so that only one join/junction model is necessary, however, could there ever be a situation where I want a many-to-many association where my _Models_ don't know about each other?

-Turns out, the answer is yes.
 Suppose I have an application where a _user_ can "friend" another _user_ and/or designate that _user_ as an "enemy".
 In this application I don't want one _user_ to know that another _user_ has made them an enemy.
 Therefore, I'll maintain the updates to the associations for each _model_.

 > **Note:** Creating and Removing associations are identical to one-to-many associations.